A Comprehensive Survey on Network Traffic Synthesis: From Statistical Models to Deep Learning: Statistical methods based generation

-~ These have been introduced as a more accurate approach to modeling control-plane traffic in cellular networks, particularly for 4G LTE and 5G.
-Traditional models, such as Poisson processes, have proven inadequate due to their inability to capture the bursty nature and long-tailed distributions observed in control-plane traffic.
+~These have been introduced as a more accurate approach to modeling control-plane traffic in cellular networks (e.g., 4G LTE and 5G).
+Traditional models, such as PPs, have proven inadequate due to their inability to capture the bursty nature and long-tailed distributions observed in control-plane traffic.
+J. Meng et al.~\cite{10.1145/3618257.3624808} demonstrated that a two-level HSM structure can effectively model control-plane traffic.

-The feasibility of addressing these limitations by employing a two-level hierarchical state-machine structure to accurately model control-plane traffic was presented by J. Meng et al.~\cite{10.1145/3618257.3624808}.
 The authors show that this structure enables the capture of event dependencies among different types of control-plane events.
-Furthermore, by using a Semi-Markov process, the model can accurately represent the time spent by a User Equipment in each state, overcoming the limitations of the Markov model.
+Furthermore, by using a Semi-Markov process, the model can accurately represent the time spent by a User Equipment in each state, overcoming the limitations of the MM.
 Additionally, an adaptive clustering scheme is included to account for variations in traffic behavior based on factors such as device type and time of day.
 The proposed model is experimentally validated by comparing the synthetic traffic generated by the model against real-world traffic traces.

+\textbf{Limitations:} Despite their demonstrated accuracy, HSM models introduce substantial modeling and deployment complexity.
+As shown in \cite{10.1145/3618257.3624808}, defining hierarchical states, adaptive clusters, and semi-Markov timing requires detailed domain knowledge and extensive data preprocessing.
+This specialization limits the generalizability of HSMs beyond control-plane traffic scenarios.

+\textbf{Summary:} In literature, HSM models represent a targeted solution for control-plane traffic generation in cellular networks.
+By explicitly modeling event dependencies and state durations, they address limitations of memoryless statistical models \cite{10.1145/3618257.3624808}.
+Their effectiveness underscores the importance of protocol-aware modeling for control-plane analysis.